falmogNuWaab/WindsorFlightTracker/README.md

 # WindsorFlightTracker
 ## Description:
-A small MVC Project with a C# backend and ASP .Net 3.1/HTML/Javascript front-end.
+A small MVC Project with a C# backend and ASP .Net MVC (Asp .Net 3.1) front-end.
 This project was started to provide the Windsor Air Cadets a way to monitor Air Traffic over Windsor Ontario and Detroit Michigan.
 This application pulls flight data from Opensky-Network anonymously and places corresponding markers on a map.
 I am using LeafletJS & Mapbox for the map and map functionality.
 I am also using Newtonsoft.Json to deserialize the response from OpenSky.

 ## Using this project: